 Those with a cynical streak may believe that the first caveat—that both patient and doctor must agree—is part of the policy to allow us to avoid gynecomastia do-overs.
 No so!
 We absolutely want our patients to be satisfied with their experience.
 Not only that, we take great pride in our work and our reputation.

 We insist that both parties agree for a few reasons.
 First, we want to be sure that adequate healing has occurred.
 This takes several months.
 And, when scar tissue is the problem, sometimes the most appropriate course of action is cortisone treatment instead of surgery.
 Finally, the patient may be expecting absolute perfection that is unrealistic and further surgery might make things worse rather than better.
-In these instances, our thirty years of experience with gynecomastia surgery should weigh most heavily in the final decision.
+In these instances, our 35+ years of experience with gynecomastia surgery should weigh most heavily in the final decision.

 But the best way to handle the possibility of gynecomastia revision surgery is to prepare ahead of time.
 Our most important advice to any guy considering surgery for man boobs is to first understand his own expectations for results and make sure those are in line with what’s possible.
 Then, ask about the plastic surgeon’s revision policy ahead of time.

-We perform gynecomastia surgery in New York for hundreds of guys each year.
+We perform gynecomastia surgery for hundreds of guys each year.
 Some of those are revision procedures.
 Most often we revise other surgeons’ results, but occasionally we see the need to adjust our own work.
 Since we are highly confident in our experience and our team and the huge majority of our patients are very happy after surgery, we are not reluctant to agree to a do-over if we believe we can improve an outcome.
 Contact us to see if we can help you!

 Reach out to Dr. Jacobs today to schedule your consultation!